Elive/synthwave-player/README.md

 **Option B: Run as a Systemd Service (Recommended)**

 This is the most reliable way to run the player as a long-term service.

-1.  **Create a service file:**
+The player comes with a pre-configured `systemd` user service.

+1.  **Enable user lingering:**
+    To ensure the server runs even when you are not logged in, you must enable lingering for your user account.
+Replace `your_username` with your actual username.
     ```bash
-    sudo nano /etc/systemd/system/music-player.service
+    sudo loginctl enable-linger your_username
     ```

-2.  **Paste the following configuration.** Be sure to change `User` to your username and `WorkingDirectory` to the correct path where `synthwave-player` is located.
-    ```ini
-    [Unit]
-    Description=Synthwave Player
-    After=network.target

-    [Service]
-    Type=simple
-    User=your_username
-    Group=your_username
-    WorkingDirectory=/home/your_username/path/to/music-player
-    ExecStart=hypnotoad /home/your_username/path/to/music-player/synthwave-player
-    Restart=on-failure
-    RestartSec=5s

-    [Install]
-    WantedBy=multi-user.target
-    ```

-3.  **Enable and start the service:**
+2.  **Enable and start the service:**
+    To start the server immediately and have it automatically start on every boot, run the following command (as your user, not root):
     ```bash
-    sudo systemctl enable --now music-player.service
+    systemctl --user enable --now synthwave-player-server.service
     ```

+3.  **Check the service status:**
-4. You can check its status anytime with:
+    You can verify that the service is running correctly with:
     ```bash
-    sudo systemctl status music-player.service
+    systemctl --user status synthwave-player-server.service
     ```
 Your server is now fully configured!
 You can access your music securely at `https://music.yourdomain.com`.